Pemra clarifies news item

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Electronic Media Regulatory Authority (Pemra) on Thursday clarified a news item published by a section of media regarding threats and detention of its staff in Lahore by an anchor person of a private news channel.
+ISLAMABAD: Pakistan Electronic Media Regulatory Authority (Pemra) on Thursday clarified a news item published by a section of media regarding threatening and detention of its staff in Lahore by an anchor person of a private news channel.

+Pemra is a public office organisation which deals with general public and stakeholders on daily basis, said a press release.

 The news item is exaggeration and devoid of facts and conversation between the Pemra high official and the anchor person was totally concocted.
 Pemra and its councils of complaints work independently for implementation of Pemra laws and code of conduct of 2015.
 Any content carried by the private television channels repugnant to Pemra laws is evaluated after providing ample opportunities to the licence-holders for their defence.

-No aggrieved person or party should take any decision of the authority as personal victimisation at all as the objective was to sensitise the licencee so that such violations are no repeated in future and the trend of allegations against individuals and spreading fake news is discouraged.
+No aggrieved person or party should take any decision of the Authority as personal victimisation at all as the objective was to sensitise the licencee so that such violations are no repeated in future and trend of allegations against individuals and spreading fake news is discouraged.

-ISLAMABAD: The Pakistan Electronic Media Regulatory Authority (Pemra) on Thursday clarified a news item published by a section of media regarding threats and detention of its staff in Lahore by an anchor person of a private news channel.
+ISLAMABAD: Pakistan Electronic Media Regulatory Authority (Pemra) on Thursday clarified a news item published by a section of media regarding threatening and detention of its staff in Lahore by an anchor person of a private news channel.

+Pemra is a public office organisation which deals with general public and stakeholders on daily basis, said a press release.

 The news item is exaggeration and devoid of facts and conversation between the Pemra high official and the anchor person was totally concocted.
 Pemra and its councils of complaints work independently for implementation of Pemra laws and code of conduct of 2015.
 Any content carried by the private television channels repugnant to Pemra laws is evaluated after providing ample opportunities to the licence-holders for their defence.

-No aggrieved person or party should take any decision of the authority as personal victimisation at all as the objective was to sensitise the licencee so that such violations are no repeated in future and the trend of allegations against individuals and spreading fake news is discouraged.
+No aggrieved person or party should take any decision of the Authority as personal victimisation at all as the objective was to sensitise the licencee so that such violations are no repeated in future and trend of allegations against individuals and spreading fake news is discouraged.